kasun98/facedetection/README.md

-# Face Detection Model using VGG16
+# Face Detection using VGG16

 This project implements a face detection model using transfer learning with the VGG16 architecture.
 The project leverages TensorFlow, Keras, OpenCV, and Albumentations for building, training, and evaluating the model.
 Image annotations are handled using Labelme.